banjo/vutch/README.md

 -   `--command` - Command to execute when files change, use underscore instead of spaces.
 -   `--deep` - How deep to go in the directory tree when using the prompt.
 -   `--skip-copy` - Do not copy command to clipboard when using the prompt.
+-   `--throws` - Throw errors instead of logging them on crasches.